What's On This Page?

 * If you find a dead rat or mouse, be careful handling it, wear gloves and/or mask.
 You don’t want to make contact with your skin, or inhale pathogens from a dead animal.

-* If your out hiking or working outdoors in areas known to be infested, it’s a good idea to use repellent and keep your pets away from feces and remains of dead animals.
+* If you are out hiking or working outdoors in areas known to be infested, it’s a good idea to use repellent and keep your pets away from feces and remains of dead animals.

 * Avoid travel to areas where it’s dangerous.